 [ec2-user@ip-10-0-0-104 ~]$ sudo tcpdump -i eth0 -nn port not 22 and port not 53

 First, locate the sensor information.
-Then bash into the sensor container by using the following steps
+Then open a bash session in the sensor container by using the following steps

 [ec2-user@ip-10-0-0-104 ~]$ docker ps